Gargi016/MUJ-Uniway/README.md

 ## 🔮 Future Roadmap

-[cite_start]This project has significant potential for future growth[cite: 53].
+This project has significant potential for future growth.
 Our implementation roadmap includes:
 - **Guided Campus Tours**: Pre-defined walking tours ("Campus Highlights," "First-Year Essentials") for visitors and new students.
 - **Augmented Reality Viewfinder**: An AR mode to overlay location information directly onto the live camera feed.
 - **Class Schedule Integration**: Allowing students to connect their schedule for quick routing to their next class.